 During the second quarter of fiscal 2021 management initiated the sale of our facility located in the United Kingdom.
-We expect to complete the sale within twelve months.
-The carrying value of this asset held for sale as of April 2, 2021 of \$2.2 million which represents the lower of 1) the carrying value or 2) fair value of the assets, less estimated costs to sell the assets.
-We performed an analysis and determined the estimated fair value of the assets, less estimated selling costs, is higher than the carrying value of the assets.
+We expect to complete the sale by the end of our second fiscal 2022 quarter.
+The carrying value of this asset held for sale as of October 1, 2021 was \$2.2 million, which represents the lower of 1) the carrying value or 2) the fair value of the asset, less estimated costs to sell the asset.
+We performed an analysis and determined the estimated fair value of the asset, less estimated selling costs, is higher than the carrying value of the asset.
 As a result, no impairment charge was recorded in our statement of operations.